 - Burn Intensive Care (BICU) – This unit specializes in treating patients with severe and life-threatening burns.

-- Patient monitoring and assessment at least every hour
+- Monitoring and assessing patients at least every hour

 - Lab draws